vetu11/TelegramBotTemplate/README.md

 * If you add more commands or need to get different Telegram Updates link the functions on handlers.py to the dispatcher on bot.py

+* If you want to create a database with sqlite, create it an use the database.py singleton to access it from any file.